matkoniecz/bicycle_map_of_Krakow_in_Maperitive/readme.txt

 This project is a tool to process data from OpenStreetMap into map about cycling infrastructure in city Kraków, using program Maperitive.
 It may be useful for other locations but it is untested.

-In the first place we need map data from OSM.
-It seems that using Overpass API is the recommended and efficient way of aquiring it, and simple way of using this service is to visit http://overpass-api.de/query_form.html and paste following code in the first textarea (area contains Kraków, code is from http://wiki.openstreetmap.org/wiki/Overpass_API/Language_Guide#Simplest_possible_map_call):
+1) to generate map with updated data from OSM, using web browser

+Go to http://overpass-api.de/query_form.html and paste following code in the first textarea:

 (
   node(50,19.78,50.11,20.09);